hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

 }
 ```

-## this code works!! it plays only once when it figures out the side.
+ ==this code works!! it plays only once when it figures out the side.==
 ```cpp
 /*